 - Origins Available:

 The English name Esterbrooke is topographic in origin; that is, it was originally derived from geographic features of the region in which the first bearer of the name lived.
 The Middle English "Easter," meant "east," and the name meant "someone who lived to the east of the brook."

 The surname Esterbrooke was first found in Somerset where they held a family seat.
 The first on record appears to be John le Eastbrook, who is mentioned in a volume called "Kirby's Quest for Somerset," as living in that county during the reign of Edward III, the Confessor (1042-1066).
 The Saxon influence on English history diminished after the Battle of Hastings in 1066: the language of the courts was French for the next three centuries, but Saxon names survived.

 Early History of the Esterbrooke family

-Another 151 words (11 lines of text) covering the years 1254, 1296 and 1327 are included under the topic Early Esterbrooke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Esterbrooke research.
+Another 76 words (5 lines of text) covering the years 1254, 1296 and 1327 are included under the topic Early Esterbrooke History in all our PDF Extended History products and printed products wherever possible.

 Esterbrooke Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Esterbrooke include Eastbrook, Eastbrooke, Estabrooke, Easterbrook, Estbrook, Estbrooke, Eastbroke, Estabroke, Eastabroke, Estabroke and many more.